carpentries-lab/metagenomics-analysis/_episodes/07-binning.md

 We will run the taxonomy workflow specifying the use of markers at the domain level, specific for the rank Bacteria, we will specify that our bins are in FASTA format, that they are located in the `MAXBIN` directory and that we want our output in the `CHECKM/` directory.
 ~~~
 $ mkdir CHECKM
-$ checkm taxonomy_wf domain Bacteria -x fasta MAXBIN/ CHECKM/ &
+$ checkm taxonomy_wf domain Bacteria -x fasta MAXBIN/ CHECKM/
 ~~~
 {: .bash}

 The run will end with our results printed in the console.
 ~~~
 --------------------------------------------------------------------------------------------------------------------------------------------------------
   Bin Id     Marker lineage   # genomes   # markers   # marker sets   0    1    2    3    4   5+   Completeness   Contamination   Strain heterogeneity
 --------------------------------------------------------------------------------------------------------------------------------------------------------
-  JP41.002      Bacteria         5449        104            58        1     51   51   1   0   0       98.28           38.62               0.00
+  JP4D.002      Bacteria         5449        104            58        3    34   40   21   5   1       94.83           76.99              11.19
-  JP41.001      Bacteria         5449        104            58        1    101   2    0   0   0       98.28            3.45              50.00
+  JP4D.004      Bacteria         5449        104            58        12   40   46   6    0   0       87.30           51.64               3.12
-  JP41.004      Bacteria         5449        104            58        20    74   10   0   0   0       73.51           11.68              10.00
+  JP4D.001      Bacteria         5449        104            58        24   65   11   3    1   0       70.48           13.09               0.00
-  JP41.003      Bacteria         5449        104            58        35    64   5    0   0   0       66.58            6.03               0.00
+  JP4D.003      Bacteria         5449        104            58        44   49   11   0    0   0       64.44           10.27               0.00
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ~~~
 {: .output}

-To have this values and more parameters about your assembly, like contig number and length, in an output that is more usable and shearable we now run the quality step of CheckM `checkm qa` and make it print the output in a `TSV` table.
-We specify the file of the markers that it used in the previous step `Bacteria.ms`, the name of the output file we want `quality_JP41.tsv`, that we want a table `--tab_table`, and the option number 2 `-o 2` is to ask for more parameters printed on the table.
+To have this values and more parameters about your assembly, like contig number and length, in an output that is more usable and shearable we can now run the quality step of CheckM `checkm qa` and make it print the output in a `TSV` table, instead of the console.
+We need to specify the file of the markers that it used in the previous step `Bacteria.ms`, the name of the output file we want `quality_JP4D.tsv`, that we want a table `--tab_table`, and the option number 2 `-o 2` is to ask for more parameters printed on the table.
 ~~~
-$  checkm qa CHECKM/Bacteria.ms CHECKM/ --file CHECKM/quality_JP41.tsv --tab_table -o 2
+$  checkm qa CHECKM/Bacteria.ms CHECKM/ --file CHECKM/quality_JP4D.tsv --tab_table -o 2
 ~~~
 {: .bash}

-The table is to big to fit our screen but we can download it and open it in a spreadsheet.
+The table is to big to fit our screen comfortably but we can download it and open it in a spreadsheet.
 This will be very useful when you need to document your work or communicate it.

 > ## Exercise 1 Discuss the quality of the obtained MAGs
 >
 > Download the quality file to your local computer and open it in a spreadsheet.
-> Then discuss with your team which of the MAGs has the best quality and why.
+> Then discuss with your team which of the parameters in the table do you find useful.
 >
 >> ## Solution
 >>In a terminal that is standing on your local computer do:
 >>
 >>$ cd ~/Desktop/
 >>
->>$ scp dcuser@ec2-18-207-132-236.compute-1.amazonaws.com:/home/dcuser/dc_workshop/mags/CHECKM/quality_JP41.tsv .
+>>$ scp dcuser@ec2-18-207-132-236.compute-1.amazonaws.com:/home/dcuser/dc_workshop/mags/CHECKM/quality_JP4D.tsv .
 >>
->>The MAG with the ID JP41.001 is the more complete and less contaminated one.
+>>
 > {: .solution}
 {: .challenge}